pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/reviewing_guidelines.rst

 :Version: 0.2

-In order to review a package, there are a lot of things to check.
+In order to review a new package, there are a lot of things to check.
 The below list only provides some guidelines for new rewievers in order to identify a way to follow.
-But ofcourse this list is not enough.
+But of course this list is not enough.
 Reviewers should also use their own experiences when reviewing a package.

     #.
 The package name must be suitable to `package naming`_.